crumbl3d/Sphax-Thaumcraft-Patch/README.md

 __NOTE:__ If you aren't sure about file structure, please put your files into the __*Unsorted*__ folder.

 ## Aren't an artist but still want to help?
 You can be our bug tester!
+How to install the development patch:
+ * First, download the whole __*PNGs*__ folder.
+ * Rename the downloaded folder to DEVSphaxThaumcraftPatch.
+ * Use 7-Zip or any other free archive tool and package all the files in the folder to a zip.
+   __NOTE:__ When you open the zip you must have pack.png and pack.mcmeta files not the DEVSphaxThaumcraftPatch folder!!!
+ * Move the patch to your resourcepack folder and start Minecraft.
+ * Apply the patch and play.
-To download the latest patch, open the __*PNGs*__ folder and read the README.txt to find out how to package the patch.
-Then play around with it and just try to break it then post the bugs to the issue tracker [__here__](https://github.com/crumbl3d/sphax-thaumcraft-patch/issues).
+Now once you have installed the patch, play around with it and try to break it!
+Once you have found bugs, post them to the issue tracker [__here__](https://github.com/crumbl3d/sphax-thaumcraft-patch/issues).
 We will try to fix them and close your issue as fast as possible.

 ## License info:
 This project __*DOES NOT*__ contain any textures from the original Sphax PureBDcraft pack.
 It is a patch __*BASED ON*__ the original pack but the *textures themselves are created solely by the community*.
 This patch complies with the BDcraft license found [__here__](http://bdcraft.net/license-terms-of-use).